cansik/multi-pose-landmark-mediapipe/README.md

 ### Build

 To build the graphs, download the [mediapipe](https://github.com/google/mediapipe) repository (`>=0.8.7`) and set the path to this repository as well as to the mediapipe repo in the [build_custom_graphs.sh](build_custom_graphs.sh).
-After that run the `build_custom_graphs.sh` script and let it compile the graphs with bazel.
+After that run the `build_custom_graphs.sh` script and let it compile.
 If you need help to setup your development environment, have a look at [Building MediaPipe Python Package](https://google.github.io/mediapipe/getting_started/python.html).

 ### Problems and Challenges

 ### Pose ROI
 The roi, which is detected either by the pose detection or the landmark to pose roi node, is quite large for a person.
-The overlap of different pose rois leads to a difficult tracking.
+The overlap of different pose rois leads to difficulties in tracking.
 This is because the node was made for single pose detection.
 It is possible to increase the `min-similarity-threshold` parameter to let multiple overlapping pose not be count as one.
 If another pose detection would be applied, which is way more close to the landmarks detected, this could already solve the problem.

 #### MediaPipe Solution
 The [solution_base](https://github.com/cansik/multi-pose-mediapipe/blob/main/mpx/solution_base.py#L393-L401) file has been copied into `mpx/solution_base.py` to adapt the path, where the resources are loaded and set the `_input_stream_type_info` manually due to a not registered type error which could not be resolved for now.